martins-ngene/getting_started_with_express/README.md

 # Getting Started With Express js

-Express js is still one of the most preferred Node js frameworks in the javascript ecosysytem.
-In this tutorial, I have used some of the fundamental concepts of express js to build a todo list app.
+Express js is still one of the most preferred Node js frameworks in the javascript ecosysytem with an average of 28 million weekly downloads.
+In this project, I have used some of the fundamental concepts of express js to build a todo list app.
 You will learn the basics and some advanced concepts in express js.

 Feel free to reach out to me to contribute to this repository or for any suggestions.